esotericenderman/obsidian-plugin-build-script/docs/README.md

 A script to build the plugins inside a given Obsidian vault from their source code and move the built artifacts to their corresponding folders.

+> [!WARNING]
+> This plugin will clean [git submodules][git-submodules] (if there are any), which may be considered destructive!
+Make sure to commit your changes before running.

 ## Information

 - [Credit][credit]